-I’m having some problems with a recipe recommendation…so far we did not discover anything special about the Icelandic kitchen (as I’m not eating any fish or seafood), but we found wonderful the wonderful, crispy “Canilsnugar” – cinnamon rolls.
+I’m having some problems with a recipe recommendation…so far we did not discover anything special about the Icelandic kitchen (as I’m not eating any fish or seafood), but we liked very much the wonderful, crispy “Canilsnugar” – cinnamon rolls.

 Recipe: Canilsnugar – Icelandic Cinnamon Rolls

 - 40 g fresh yeast

 - 150 g soft butter (at room temperature)

 - 800 g wheat flour (preferably a baking sort like “pizza flour” or “bread flour”, e. g. no.550)

 - 1 egg and 1 egg yolk (at room temperature)

 - 2 tbsp ground cinnamon